Non-perturbative renormalization of the energy momentum tensor in the 2d O(3) nonlinear sigma model: Conclusion and Outlook

 We have presented a non-perturbative study of the energy-momentum tensor renormalization in the two-dimensional $O(3)$ nonlinear sigma model using shifted boundary conditions and a gradient flow scheme at fixed topological charge $Q = 0$.
 After comparing three different lattice actions, we adopted a modified constraint action with $\cos(\delta) = 1 - 1.345g_0$.

 For the mixing constant $z_T$, we obtain results with sub-percent precision.
 Here, we benefit from the fact that both observables entering the ratio are evaluated at the same shift, allowing for cancellations in the autocorrelation function.
-Additionally, the similar deviations of $\langle T_{00}\rangle$ and $\langle T_{01}\rangle$ from their $g_0 \to 0$ approximation lead to partial cancellations in the ratio.
+Additionally, the similar deviations of $\langle T_{00}\rangle$ and $\langle T_{01}\rangle$ from their $g_0 \to 0$ approximation may lead to partial cancellations in the ratio.

-The determination of $Z_T$ proves more challenging.
-Both methods we employ, using the derivative of the partition function and using EMT two-point correlators, show large deviations from the tree-level expectation while remaining mutually compatible.
-This indicates that the dominant $O(a^2)$ discretization artifacts, enhanced by large anomalous dimensions, are common to both and prevent a reliable continuum extrapolation at the lattice spacings accessible to us.
+The determination of $Z_T$ is also possible with sub-percent precision, provided one uses the tempering approach and calculates the ratio of partition functions directly.
+Both methods we employ are mutually compatible, which indicates that the dominant $O(a^2)$ discretization artifacts are common to both.

 Several directions for future work present themselves.
 Firstly, we need to quantify the possible systematic error introduced by not projecting the observables themselves to $Q = 0$.
 Afterwards, one possibility is to explore alternative ways to determine the renormalization constants such as Ward identities at positive flowtime \cite{DelDebbio:2013zaa} or a small-flowtime expansion \cite{Makino:2014sta}.
 However, since the dominant discretization artifacts appear to originate from operators with large anomalous dimensions in the Symanzik expansion and are a property of the lattice theory itself, alternative extraction methods might not yield significantly better results.
-Another way forward is to investigate whether Symanzik improvement could reduce the problematic contributions.
-However, a Symanzik-improved action would not be straightforwardly amenable to the Wolff cluster algorithm.
+Another way forward is to investigate whether Symanzik improvement could reduce them.
+However, a Symanzik-improved action would not be straightforwardly amenable to the Wolff cluster algorithm in the sense that it would lead to critical slowing down.
 It remains to be seen whether the reduction of discretization artifacts is large enough to warrant using this improved action.

 \acknowledgments The research of M.L. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 417533893/GRK2575 ”Rethinking Quantum Field Theory”.